Setting up a Wallet for Cryptocurrency

-Now we will tell how to buy bitcoins.
+Now we can tell you how to buy and cashout your crypto assets.

 Open an Account at an Exchange

-Cryptocurrency exchanges are for buy and sell bitcoins.
+Cryptocurrency exchanges are to buy and sell bitcoins.
 There are hundreds currently operating, with varying degrees of liquidity and security.

 With the clampdown on know-your-client (KYC) and anti-money-laundering (AML) regulation, many exchanges now require verified identification for account setup.
 This will usually include a photo of your official ID, and sometimes also a proof of address.

 Most exchanges accept payment via bank transfer or credit card, and some are willing to work with Paypal transfers.